 3. Move yourself

 - Take long walks – The physical and mental benefits of walking are numerous.
-First and the most obvious is that walking keeps you active and prevents you from type 2 Diabetes but a lot of research shows that walking can ease depression and anxiety.
-Personally, I love walking because it keeps me grounded and helps me make up my mind when I am anxious and confused especially shortly before taking an important decision.
+First and the most obvious is that walking keeps you active and prevents you from type 2 Diabetes but a lot of research shows that walking can also ease depression and anxiety.
+Personally, I love going for a morning walk because it keeps me grounded and helps me make up my mind when I am anxious and confused especially shortly before taking an important decision.
 So, get your butt off the couch and go for a long walk!

 - Practice yoga, pilates or do some stretches as a part of your morning routine – yoga and pilates regulate your bowel, debloat you and what can be even more important it helps relieve anxiety and any mental stress